gileadecastro/DIY-Password-Manager/README.md

 This was done by encrypting JSON that contained logins, having all hashes and salts created with as much randomness as possible, and having an encrypted verifier string that the program knew what the decrypted version was.

 ## Instructions
+1. Save an alias for the run.sh file in your system variables.
+This will allow you to run the program from anywhere in your terminal.
+The shell script will create a virtual environment, install the necessary packages, and run the pm_db.py file.

+    For example:
+    ```alias pwd-manager="/Users/user/github/python-password-manager/run.sh"```

-Just run the pm_db.py file.
-If you would like to setup a new vault, delete the pm_db.mmf file.
-Then, reopen pm_db.py and it will automatically walk you through the setup steps.
+2. Just run the pm_db.py file, or the alias, and it will automatically walk you through the setup steps.

-## Demo
-You can run the demo by opening the pm_db.py file and using **thisisatest!** as the password.

 ## TODO
 - ~~**Password generator**~~: You can now generate truely random and secure passwords of a desired length.